ajsaule/password-generator/README.md

 ## Acknowledgments

 Big thanks to the devs from Reactiflux Discord that helped me when I got stuck along the way.
 I learned a lot from all of you, thanks for your volunteered time and patience you had with me.

+Thanks to [@cbserra](https://www.frontendmentor.io/profile/cbserra) for providing a redesign for my whole app UI aligning it more toward the previous design that was first given in the figma file.
+His design can be seen here - [https://codepen.io/cbserra/pen/RwyqpVW](https://codepen.io/cbserra/pen/RwyqpVW).
+I will at some stage redesign the whole app to make it look in line with his design.